openalloc/SwiftDetailer/README.md

 ## Features

-* Convenient editing of structured data in your app
+* Convenient editing (and viewing) of fielded data in your app
 * Can be used with various collection container types, such as `List`, `Table`, `LazyVStack`, etc.\*
 * Presently targeting macOS v11+ and iOS v14+\*\*
+* Both bound (`editDetailer`) and unbound (`viewDetailer`) views available
-* Optional support for operations to Add New records and Delete them
+* Optional support for operations to add new records and delete them
+* Optional support for field-level validation, with indicators
-* Optional support for both field-level validation and record-level validation
+* Optional support for record-level validation, with alert view
-* No View type erasure (i.e., use of `AnyView`), which can impact scalability and performance
+* Minimal use of View type erasure (i.e., use of `AnyView`)
 * No external dependencies!

 \* And also the `Tabler` table component (by the same author; see link below)